-Diane Taylor writes for the Guardian about Samim’s return from Afghanistan to his Refugees at Home hosts
+Diane Taylor writes for the Guardian about Samim’s return from Afghanistan to his Refugees at Home hosts.
+You can read the full story here.

 Samim Bigzad and host Kavel Rafferty in Ramsgate.
 Photograph: Graeme Robertson for the Guardian